igorski/efflux-tracker/README.md

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu

-editormodule.activeStep > should become selected step (setter too)! activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?) store.setOverlay() -> should indicate its a modal component
+editormodule.activeStep/activeInstrument > should become selected step/instrument (setters and mapped getters too)! activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?) store.setOverlay() -> should indicate its a modal component